Brett-Tanner/Journal/Feb_23.md

 - Bugfixes/Requested Features
     - [] Autofill address from post code
         - [] Move postcode to the left, so it's at the start of address fields
+    - [] Email confirmation as well as password
+    - [] Send a confirmation email when people sign up
+    - [] Implement forgot password process

 #### What I learned